-Well-being sits at the heart of the School and the welfare of the girls is paramount.
+Well-being sits at the heart of the School and the welfare of the pupils is paramount.
 We are committed to inspiring, encouraging and empowering all of our pupils so that they may flourish.
-We see flourishing as life going well, even when things may be hard.
-Our Charter for Well-being sets out in more detail our commitment to this, but at its core is our commitment to developing in the girls what we describe as 'PERMA': Positive emotion, Engagement, Relationships, Meaning and Accomplishment.
+We see flourishing as life going well, even meet the highest challenges that come their way.

+when things may be hard.
+Our Charter for Well-being sets out in more detail our commitment to this, but at its core is our commitment to developing in the pupils what we describe as 'PERMA': Positive emotion, Engagement, Relationships, Meaning and Accomplishment.